Minji-torii/teamproject_java/README.md

 -card : Save information on the card you are registering
 -account : allows user to display card balance or expenditure
 -BankCard : information of bank cards
-- CheckCard : Bank card that can be used within user’s bank account balance
+-CheckCard : Bank card that can be used within user’s bank account balance
-- CreditCard : Bank card that can be used within a limit based on user’s credit score
+-CreditCard : Bank card that can be used within a limit based on user’s credit score
 -ID_card : A card that confirms the user’s identity
-- Passport : ID card that proves the identity of a person who traveling abroad
+-Passport : ID card that proves the identity of a person who traveling abroad
-- DriverLicense : ID card that proves user is eligible to drive
+-DriverLicense : ID card that proves user is eligible to drive
 -Traffic_card : A card that allows user to use public transportation within the balance